This guide explores how you can make the most out of Microsoft Ad Grants for nonprofits.

 1. Meet the eligibility criteria.

-Microsoft limits which organizations are eligible for the program.
-The reason behind this isn’t to make it difficult to join by any means.
-Rather, it’s intended to ensure anyone who participates will actually benefit from the program.
+Microsoft limits which organizations are eligible for the program to ensure that everyone who participates will actually benefit from the program.

-For now, the program is only available to U.S. organizations.
-However, Microsoft is looking to open up the program to Australia, Canada, France, Israel, Netherlands, and United Kingdom in the future.
+The initial pilot program was only available to U.S. organizations.
+However, Microsoft is looking to open up the program to Australia, Canada, France, Israel, Netherlands, and the United Kingdom in the future.

-Beyond location, here are the criteria they require all participating organizations to meet:
+Beyond location, here are the criteria participating organizations must meet:

-• Type of organization: Organizations must be nonprofit or non-governmental organizations with recognized legal status in their country.
+- Type of organization: Organizations must be nonprofit or non-governmental organizations with recognized legal status in their country.
 For instance, U.S. organizations must be registered as 501(c)(3) organizations with the IRS.
-Microsoft also allows public libraries that don’t charge residents within a given community and public museums that conserve and exhibit tangible objects to participate.
+Microsoft also allows participation for public libraries that don’t charge residents and public museums that conserve and exhibit tangible objects.

-• Website content: Applicants must have a functional nonprofit website that provides adequate details about the organization and its mission.
-In the case of Microsoft Ad Grants, this helps them determine whether there’s content that’s valuable enough to be promoted through the program.
+- Website content: Applicants must have a functional nonprofit website that provides adequate details about the organization and its mission.
+In the case of Microsoft Ad Grants, this helps them determine whether an organization has content that’s valuable enough to be promoted through the program.

-One of the main benefits of the program is its lack of restrictions when compared to Google Ad Grants.
-Once they meet these initial eligibility requirements, there’s not much more they need to do to stay compliant with the program.
+One of the main benefits of Microsoft’s program is its lack of restrictions when compared to Google Ad Grants.
+Once organizations meet these initial eligibility requirements, there’s little more they need to do to stay compliant with the program.

 2. Apply for Microsoft for Nonprofits.

-Once you determine your organization’s eligibility, you can sign up for Microsoft for Nonprofits.
-Note that the individual completing registration must be an employee or strategic volunteer of the nonprofit.
+Once your organization’s eligibility is determined, you could sign up for Microsoft for Nonprofits.
+Note that the individual completing the registration form must be an employee or strategic volunteer at the nonprofit.

 Completing this step should only take around 10 minutes.
-Plus, Microsoft moves through applications rather quickly.
-While they say registration review may take up to 7 days, Microsoft For Nonprofits typically gets back to applicants via email within about 24 hours.
+Plus, while Microsoft states their registration review may take up to seven days, Microsoft For Nonprofits typically gets back to applicants via email within about 24 hours.

 3. Complete the Microsoft Ad Grants application.

-Once approved for the Microsoft for Nonprofits program, you’ll gain access to a variety of free and discounted Microsoft products and programs, including the Ad Grants application.
+During the Microsoft Ad Grant pilot program, once an organization was approved for the Microsoft for Nonprofits program, they’d gain access to a variety of free and discounted Microsoft products and programs, including the Ad Grants application.

-Applying for Microsoft Ad Grants is incredibly straightforward.
-Visit the Microsoft Nonprofit Hub to access the application.
-Then, fill out some additional information about your organization and role.
+The previous application process for Microsoft Ad Grants was incredibly straightforward.
+Your organization would just need to visit the Microsoft Nonprofit Hub to access the application.
+Then, the person completing the form would fill out additional information about your organization and their role at your nonprofit.

-After submitting your application, you should receive an email confirming acceptance into the program within 10 business days.
-This timeframe can vary based on your nonprofit’s responsiveness to requests for additional documentation.
+After submitting your application, you would receive an email confirming acceptance into the program within 10 business days.
+This timeframe could vary based on your nonprofit’s responsiveness to requests for additional documentation.

 4. Set up your first campaign with a Microsoft representative.

-Considering this is a fairly new program, Microsoft has a few ground rules for getting started to make sure nonprofits start off on the right foot.
-Instead of leaving you to fend for yourself, they require you to set up a time with one of their representatives to get started.
+In its ad grant pilot program, Microsoft has a few ground rules for getting started to make sure nonprofits start off on the right foot.
+Instead of leaving you to fend for yourself, they required nonprofits to set up a time with one of their representatives to get started.

-They’ll work with you to set up your first campaign and ensure your ads and keywords are set up correctly.
-From here, you’re free to start creating ads on your own, using your initial campaign as a reference point.
+They took a hands-on approach to working with nonprofits for their first campaigns, ensuring ads and keywords were set up correctly.
+From here, nonprofits were free to start creating ads on their own, using their initial campaign as a reference point.

 Tips for Effective Microsoft Grant Management

-While the program is fairly new, there are some emerging best practices you can already follow to make the most of the program.
-Some of these will take a bit of practice to leverage effectively, but once you get the hang of things, you’ll start to see better results for your campaigns.
+While the program is fairly new, there are some emerging best practices you can follow to make the most of the program once it launches its next phasee.
+Some of these will take a bit of practice to leverage effectively, but you’ll soon start to see better results for your campaigns.

 Leverage action-based conversion extensions.